JoshPDang/portfolio/README.md

 ### 🔹 [NYC Taxi Data Pipeline](https://github.com/JoshPDang/nyc-taxi-pipeline)
 In this project, I will implement a complete end-to-end data flow, covering all stages from data ingestion to final visualization.
 The primary objective is to create a seamless data pipeline using Azure Data Factory (ADF), which will automate data movement, transformation, and loading processes.
 The dataset I will use is the NYC Taxi dataset, which contains detailed trip data, including pick-up and drop-off locations, passenger counts, fares, and other relevant metrics.

-The workflow will begin with the ingestion of raw data from a blob storage container, followed by transformation steps such as cleaning, aggregation, and enrichment of the data (e.g., adding taxi zone information).
-I will implement these transformations using ADF’s data flow transformations and pipeline orchestration features to ensure efficient processing.
+The workflow will begin with the scraping the downlink from a website then ingest into Azure blob storage, followed by transformation steps such as cleaning, aggregation, and enrichment of the data (e.g., adding taxi zone information).
+I will implement these transformations using ADF’s data flow transformations, Databricks and pipeline orchestration features to ensure efficient processing.

 The transformed data will then be stored in a suitable target for visualization, such as a data warehouse or storage account, where I can connect to visualization tools like Power BI or Tableau.
 This visualization will provide key insights into taxi trends, including trip frequency, passenger behavior, and fare distribution across different regions and times.